Chapter 19.122 RCW

 (2) Setting safeguards for construction and excavation near hazardous liquid and gas pipelines;

-(3) Improving worker and public knowledge of safe practices;
+(3) Improving worker safety and public knowledge of safe practices;

 (4) Collecting and analyzing damage data;